FAQ

 Can you answer my questions about shipping?

 Absolutely!
-See our shipping page which hopefully will answer all of your questions.
+See our shipping page

 Which forms of payment do you accept?

-Our new webstore accepts payment from a wide range of sources: most credit cards, PayPal, Apple Pay, and Amazon Pay.
+Most credit cards, PayPal, Apple Pay, and Amazon Pay.

 I plugged my power supply into the DC-5 daisy chain cable and my Volcas won't turn on.
 The power supply works when plugged directly into one of my Volcas.
 What's wrong?